Pseudomonas aeruginosa

 Why are Pseudomonas aeruginosa contaminations in water often difficult to eliminate?

-Pseudomonas aeruginosa is a biofilm-forming organism: its ability to produce and colonise this peculiar structure, which favours its proliferation, reduces its sensitivity to disinfectants dosed in the water.
-These disinfectants are unable to penetrate the biofilm and are stopped by the more superficial layers, not reaching the most critical areas where actively proliferating bacteria are located.
+Pseudomonas aeruginosa is a biofilm-forming organism: its ability to produce and colonise this peculiar structure, which favours its proliferation, reduces its sensitivity to disinfectants.
+Indeed, they are unable to penetrate the biofilm since they react with the more superficial layers, without reaching the most critical areas where actively proliferating bacteria lurk.

-This microorganism, however, is susceptible to the action of monochloramine, due to the latter’s ability to penetrate the biofilm.
-Recently, a study conducted by the University of Catania demonstrated the efficacy of monochloramine produced with the SANIKILL protocol in inactivating Pseudomonas aeruginosa, even in the presence of biofilm, confirming numerous observations collected from field applications of the technology.
+This microorganism, however, is susceptible to the action of monochloramine, due to it enhanced ability to penetrate biofilm.
+Recently, a study conducted by the University of Catania demonstrated the efficacy of monochloramine produced with the SANIKILL protocol in inactivating Pseudomonas aeruginosa, even in the presence of biofilm, confirming numerous observations collected from field applications of this technology.

 How to eliminate Pseudomonas aeruginosa from surfaces?